kellyjensen/t17-ember-upload/README.md

 ####at the moment works only for [Ember App Kit](https://github.com/stefanpenner/ember-app-kit) / [Ember CLI](https://github.com/stefanpenner/ember-cli)

-trick17.media Ember Upload is a asynchronously file uploader with HTML5's drag and drop.
+trick17.media Ember Upload is an asynchronous file uploader with HTML5's drag and drop.

 ##Features

 * Upload files asynchronously
 * Upload with HTML5's drag and drop
-* Instant image previews upon dropping
+* Instant image previews after dropping
 * Allows the deletion of files before they're uploaded
 * Keeps a track of all files